jasonjb82/rspo_leakage/README.md

 2. Open `R` project file `rspo_leakage.Rproj` in RStudio.
 Once the project opens, `packrat` will automatically be installed into the project private library.
 The `R` session will restart when this is completed.

-3. Run `packrat::status()` in the console to see list of packages used in the code that need to be installed for you to run the code
+3. Run `packrat::status()` in the console to see list of packages used in the code that need to be installed for you to run the code.

 4. Run `packrat::restore()` in the console to all required packages install packages and dependencies.
 If required, a window will pop up requesting `RTools` to be installed.
 Install RTools and then re-run `packrat::restore()` to finishing installing any other packages and dependencies.